Japanese Flower Arranging

 This ikebana balances vertical and horizontal elements.
 The vertical branches create a stunning focal point while the horizontal, green, equisetum bundle adds texture and depth.
 The striking yellow lily and vivid red flowers’ contrasting colors complement each other.
 And at the base the square black holder sustains Earth

-Bouquet to Art 2023 by Yukiko
+Bouquet to Art combination by Yukiko

 My Signature Theme Arrangement